Simplicity

 Complex systems often offload their complexity onto the user.
 Drop-down menus with hundreds of options.
 Forms that ask for the same information three times.
 Workflows designed around software limitations rather than human needs.

 The goal is not minimalism for its own sake.
 It is respect for human cognition.
 When possible, interaction should be zero-click.
-When interaction is required, it should feel natural and self-evident.
+When interaction is required, it should feel natural and self-evident—and nothing executes until the clinician approves it.

 Why simplicity matters